MiyakuKage/discord-momotalk/README.md

 <img align="center" src="https://miyakukage.github.io/discord-momotalk/misc/light.png">

 <p>Disclaimer : I am nowhere near a professional coder, if you encounter any issues, please let me know on Twitter @KageMiyaku, or on Reddit u/MiyakuKage.</p>
+<h2>And if you post screenshots of this somewhere, please tag me, I wanna see how you customize it!</h2>
 <hr>

 # HOW TO INSTALL